Octavia Wealth Advisors LLC Invests $44,000 in Lloyds Banking Group plc (NYSE:LYG)

-Octavia Wealth Advisors LLC purchased a new position in shares of Lloyds Banking Group plc (NYSE:LYG – Get Rating) in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The firm purchased 24,714 shares of the financial services provider’s stock, valued at approximately $44,000.
+Octavia Wealth Advisors LLC acquired a new position in Lloyds Banking Group plc (NYSE:LYG – Get Rating) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor acquired 24,714 shares of the financial services provider’s stock, valued at approximately $44,000.

-A number of research analysts recently weighed in on the stock.
-Morgan Stanley lowered shares of Lloyds Banking Group from an “overweight” rating to an “equal weight” rating in a research note on Monday, October 17th.
-Royal Bank of Canada upgraded shares of Lloyds Banking Group from an “underperform” rating to an “outperform” rating in a research note on Friday, November 25th.
-Barclays reduced their price target on shares of Lloyds Banking Group from GBX 55 ($0.67) to GBX 50 ($0.61) in a research report on Thursday, October 20th.
-StockNews.com initiated coverage on shares of Lloyds Banking Group in a research report on Wednesday, October 12th.
+LYG has been the subject of a number of recent analyst reports.
+Royal Bank of Canada raised shares of Lloyds Banking Group from an “underperform” rating to an “outperform” rating in a report on Friday, November 25th.
+Morgan Stanley lowered shares of Lloyds Banking Group from an “overweight” rating to an “equal weight” rating in a report on Monday, October 17th.
+Barclays lowered their price target on shares of Lloyds Banking Group from GBX 55 ($0.67) to GBX 50 ($0.61) in a report on Thursday, October 20th.
+StockNews.com started coverage on shares of Lloyds Banking Group in a report on Wednesday, October 12th.
 They set a “hold” rating for the company.
-Finally, JPMorgan Chase & Co. lowered shares of Lloyds Banking Group from an “overweight” rating to a “neutral” rating in a research report on Tuesday, December 6th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus target price of $58.38.
+Finally, Keefe, Bruyette & Woods lowered shares of Lloyds Banking Group from an “outperform” rating to an “underperform” rating in a report on Wednesday, October 19th.
+One analyst has rated the stock with a sell rating, four have given a hold rating and two have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $58.38.

 Lloyds Banking Group plc, together with its subsidiaries, provides a range of banking and financial services in the United Kingdom.
 It operates through three segments: Retail; Commercial Banking; and Insurance and Wealth.
 The Retail segment offers a range of financial service products, including current accounts, savings, mortgages, motor finance, unsecured loans, leasing solutions, and credit cards to personal and small business customers.